cimok2000/xornet-reporter/README.md

 4. If the signup succeeds run the reporter with `--silent` after
 5. Your machine should now show up on Xornet's dashboard
 6. (optional) if you wanna use your own backend change the "backend_hostname" field with `"backend.xornet.cloud"` to your own xornet backend
+7. If you're on windows install the service as noted below

 # ⚡ Installation